 - iSee team: “Demo of the iSee cockpit: Reusing explanation strategy in action”

-- Mahsa Abazari Kia and Aygul Garifullina, Essex University and BT: “Using NLP to understand complex technical notes - a telecoms case study”
+- Mahsa Abazari Kia (University of Essex) and Aygul Garifullina (BT Technology): “Using NLP to understand complex technical notes - a telecoms case study”

 This part of the workshop will focus on XAI applications in the maritime domain.
 Here, on one hand, safety concerns prevent the use of deep learning techniques for many applications.
 Nevertheless, XAI techniques have the potential to enable, for instance, control systems for autonomous ships.
 Another example is the use of convolutional neural networks (CNNs) for plastic waste identification and classification.
 In this use case, the acceptance of potential end users depends on the confidence of the human stakeholder in AI systems used.
 Here XAI methods, like result explanations, can help to increase the acceptance of the end users.
 In this workshop, both use cases and other possible applications of XAI in the maritime domain will be discussed.